CliMA/Oceananigans.jl/docs/src/fields.md

 ```

 `CenterField`s are some of the most common `Field`s -- in fluid dynamics simulations, for example, tracer quantities like heat and salt are located at cell centers.
-Another common `Field` we encounter at those with finite volumes centered over the `x`-interfaces of the primary grid,
+Another common type of `Field` we encounter are those with finite volumes centered over the `x`-interfaces of the primary grid,

 ```jldoctest fields
 u = Field{Face, Center, Center}(grid)